Top 20 Least & Most Landlord-Friendly States

 10. Indiana

 In Indiana, all it takes is a 10-day notice for overdue rent before you can start the eviction process.
 And from start to finish, evictions take between three weeks to four months.
-Plus, the state has no rent control, allowing you to set and adjust rents as you see fit.
+Plus, the state has no rent control, allowing rental property owners to set and adjust rents as they see fit.

-Also, whenever a tenant decides to treat your property like their own demolition derby, Indiana’s got your back.
-If a tenant causes significant damage (waste), you can evict them immediately—no notice is needed, and they don’t have the option to fix the problem.
+Whenever a tenant decides to treat your property like their own demolition derby, Indiana’s got your back.
+If a tenant causes significant damage (waste), you can evict them immediately.
+No notice is needed.
+And, they don’t have the option to fix the problem.
 It’s a tough-love policy, but it ensures your investment is protected without getting tangled in red tape.

-Ever wonder why some landlords seem to have it all under control while others are constantly grappling with one issue or another?
-A lot of it boils down to where they own property.
-Let’s look at 10 states where landlords might find themselves wrestling with high property taxes, tough eviction laws, and tight rent control in 2025—making them some of the most tenant-friendly states in the country.
+Ever wonder why some rental property owners seem to have it all under control while others are constantly grappling with one issue or another?
+A lot of it boils down to where they own rental property.
+Now that we’ve covered which states are landlord-friendly.
+Let’s look at the 10 least landlord-friendly states where a rental property owner might find themselves wrestling with high property taxes, tough eviction laws, and tight rent control.

 1. New York

-In New York, landlords are reeling from the strict rent control measures introduced by the Housing Stability and Tenant Protection Act of 2019.
+You might not be surprised to find New York at the top of this list.
+Landlords are reeling from the strict rent control measures introduced by the Housing Stability and Tenant Protection Act of 2019.
 It’s not just the rent caps; the Act also restricts security deposits and offers tenants specific rights against eviction, making New York one of the least landlord-friendly states in the US.

 2. California

 California has statewide rent control.
-Thanks to the California Tenant Protection Act of 2019, rent increases in California are capped at no more than 10% annually or 5% plus the local CPI (Consumer Price Index) – whichever is less.
+Thanks to the California Tenant Protection Act of 2019, rent increases in California are capped at 10% annually or at 5% plus the local CPI (Consumer Price Index), whichever is lower.
 And this isn’t just for a few places; it applies to most homes built before 2005.

 3. Hawaii